Become a Google Ads Rock Star with Dynamic Search Ads

-Anyway, Dynamic Search Ads have a leg up on other ads because instead of sticking to just the headlines you provide, they crawl your whole website and pull the most relevant pages to match the user’s intent.
+Anyway, Dynamic Search Ads have a leg up on other ads because Google pulls the most relevant pages to match the user’s intent.
 Basically, they’re one of the most relevant types of ads out there and are especially helpful if you have a ton of inventory or a variety of services that you cannot make ads for.

 Sound like a good idea?
 Of course they do!